cloudspeech/houdini-talk/short-essay.md

 browser is idle.
 Idle means the browser is not busy doing more important things like painting pixels.

-The other is to delay loading until you scroll down _so much_ so that the new tag becomes visible.
+The other behaviour is to delay loading until you scroll down _so much_ so that the new tag becomes visible.

 Step 2: invent your own attributes to control that new behaviour.

-Because "script when visible, script when idle" sound good, we invent the `when` attribute:
+Because "script when visible, script when idle" sounds good, we decide invent the `when` attribute:

 ```html
 <scri-pt when="visible">...</scri-pt>